 But the firm is showing ‘fake people’ on their website?
 How does that work?

-Other mistakes made with the use of images on accounting firm websites typically include:
+Other mistakes made with the use of images on websites for accountants typically include featuring:

-- Featuring an image of the building (I can hear the chest beating from here)
+- an image of the building (I can hear the chest beating from here)

 Ideally, use either images of:

 - Real people, such as your team and/or your clients—BUT… get them taken by a professional so they have an edge and are carefully thought through to support your branding and message; or

 - A metaphor or symbol that supports your Value Proposition and what you help people achieve.
 This can include photography or illustration.